Bursadella tonans

 Bursadella tonans is a moth in the family Immidae.
 It was described by Edward Meyrick in 1925.
 It is found in New Guinea.

+Appearance

 The wingspan is 32–36 mm.
 The forewings are ochreous yellow, with purple-black markings.

 There is a costal streak to the apical patch, and dorsal streak to about three-fourths.
 There is also a basal mark from which rise streaks above and below the cell diverging from a point and not reaching the middle, and a streak below the fold parallel to the lower of these.
 A large apical patch, the edge rather concave and running from the middle of the costa to the tornus, encloses a subcrescentic transverse ochreous-yellow streak before the apex.

 The hindwings are black with a curved ochreous-yellow fascia from the costa posteriorly to near the middle of the termen, widest on the costa and narrowed to a point beneath, leaving a black marginal streak around the apex and termen.